 The Combat Stress 100 Steering Group including Combat Stress Staff and veterans, and Age Exchange project leaders played a crucial role in identifying themes for the interview process.
 Veteran volunteers and clinical and support staff at Combat Stress helped shape the interview questions which were then used right across the UK.

-Over 50 hours of interviews have been filmed resulting in a one hour film documentary which is now touring the UK.
+Over 50 hours of interviews have been filmed resulting in a one hour film documentary.

 The film Combat Stress 100 premiered back in November 2019 as part of Armistice Commemorations at National Museums Liverpool, followed by screenings at Bentley Priory Museum and Merton Heritage Centre.
 There has been an overwhelmingly positive response to the film by the veteran’s community who feel it reflects their experience of service and of PTSD faithfully.
 Families of veterans have also been in touch to say how pleased they are that veterans have made a film about their PTSD and spoken so openly and honestly about the impact on themselves and on their families.
 If you would like to see feedback we have received please get in touch via email@example.com